 - Identify and address professional practice gaps in current practice.

 Based on needs assessments and professional practice gaps, educational activities are focused on important content areas, including but not limited to: biophysiology, comorbidities, diagnoses, etiology of disorders, genetics, prevention, treatment, screening, diversity in health care and health disparities.
 Our CME activities incorporate basic scientific developments, public policy, health care delivery, and changes in diagnoses and treatment to keep our members current with new developments in the field.

-AACAP’s current CME activities include: the Psychopharmacology Update Institute offering approximately 12 CME credits; the Review Course offering approximately 20 CME credits; the Annual Meeting offering up to 50 CME credits for in-person meetings and up to 80 credits for virtual meetings; the Annual Meeting Self-Assessment Exam offering 8 CME credits; an annual enduring material module for Lifelong Learning offering up to 38 CME credits; one article per issue of the Journal of the American Academy of Child and Adolescent Psychiatry (JAACAP) offering 1 CME credit per month, Manuscript CME offering up to 15 CME credits, a Clinical Essentials series of online activities offering between 1-6 CME credits, and other programs as needed (by special application).
+AACAP’s current CME activities include: the Psychopharmacology Update Institute offering approximately 12 CME credits; the Douglas B. Hansen, MD, Update Course offering approximately 18 CME credits; the Annual Meeting offering up to 50 CME credits for in-person meetings and up to 80 credits for virtual meetings; the Annual Meeting Self-Assessment Exam offering 8 CME credits; an annual enduring material module for Lifelong Learning offering up to 38 CME credits; one article per issue of the Journal of the American Academy of Child and Adolescent Psychiatry (JAACAP) offering 1 CME credit per month, Manuscript CME offering up to 15 CME credits, a Clinical Essentials series of online activities offering between 1-6 CME credits, and other programs as needed (by special application).

 Reviewed by CME Committee May 14, 2021.
 Approved by the Executive Committee July 23, 2021.